-The coalition's goal is twofold: educational and activist.
+From the beginning the coalition's goal has been twofold: educational and activist.
 Educational activities include conferences, vigils, press releases, interviews, and raising awareness about particular cases.
-An international ICAR conference, held in 1994 in Jerusalem, was attended by then Ashkenazi Chief Rabbi Israel Lau, but brought little results.
+An international ICAR conference, held in 1994 in Jerusalem, was attended by then Ashkenazi Chief Rabbi Israel Lau but brought little results.
 Annual vigils are held in various countries to commemorate the agunot victims.
 The first United States vigil was held in 1995.
 In Canada, an annual vigil is held on the Fast of Esther (the day before Purim).
-In Israel, vigils or demonstrations are held around the time of Rosh Hashanah, the New Year, on International Women’s Day (March 8), and on the Fast of Esther.
+In Israel, vigils or demonstrations are held around the time of Rosh Hashanah (the New Year), on International Women’s Day (March 8), and on the Fast of Esther.
 Several vigils have also been held in England.
 ICAR held sessions at the General Assembly of Councils of Jewish Federations of North America for three years (1993, 1994 and 1995), to increase awareness of the problem and to exhort members of the federations to pressure rabbinical authorities to find a solution.
-The Canadian group has also held an educational retreat and produced a documentary film, “Untying the Bonds...
-Jewish Divorce”, which is distributed together with a study guide.
-An additional, more recent documentary (Mekudeshet [Sentenced to Marriage], by Anat Zuria) presented the problem even more vividly and aroused greater awareness of the problem.
+The Canadian group also held an educational retreat and produced a documentary film, “Untying the Bonds...
+Jewish Divorce,” which was distributed together with a study guide.
+An additional documentary (Mekudeshet [Sentenced to Marriage], by Anat Zuria) presented the problem even more vividly and aroused greater awareness of the problem.
 The film, which follows the stories of three agunot and the female advocates who represent them, won the Best Documentary Award at the 2004 Jerusalem Film Festival (July 18, 2004).

 ICAR’s activism includes attempts to convince the rabbinical authorities to find solutions to the problem.
 Their halakhic recommendations are prenuptial agreements that address the issue of divorce, convincing recalcitrant husbands to grant a divorce, annulment of the marriage by rabbinic court, obligating the husband to grant the divorce, and conditional divorce that creates a document at an earlier time to be enacted if it becomes necessary.
 ICAR has met repeatedly with the chief rabbis of Israel.
 So far, no global solution has been reached.
 ICAR also campaigns for solutions that originate in the non-Jewish legal world.
 Canada, at the federal level, and New York, at the state level, have both enacted laws that make a civil divorce difficult if there are obstacles to a religious remarriage.
 This has helped, but not alleviated, the problem.

-ICAR now encompasses twenty-four organizations, both religious and secular, that are committed to solving the problem of agunot.
-Among them are Emunah, Hadassah Israel, the International Council of Jewish Women (ICJW), the Israel Women’s Network (IWN), Kolech – Religious Women’s Forum, Mavoi Satum, Na’amat, the National Council of Jewish Women, the Rackman Center for the Advancement of Women at Bar Ilan University, Women’s League for Conservative Judaism and Wizo.
+ICAR encompasses twenty-four organizations, both religious and secular, that are committed to solving the problem of agunot.
+Among them are Emunah, Hadassah Israel, the International Council of Jewish Women (ICJW), the Israel Women’s Network (IWN), Kolech – Religious Women’s Forum, Mavoi Satum, Na’amat, the National Council of Jewish Women, the Rackman Center for the Advancement of Women at Bar Ilan University, Women’s League for Conservative Judaism, and WIZO.

-A recent important addition to the Israeli group came with the establishment in 1999 of a Center for Women in Jewish Law at the Schechter Institute of Jewish Studies, which has published a number of case studies, indicating what solution could have been applied to ease the plight of the women concerned.
-The Center is headed by Rabbis Diana Villa and Monique Susskind Goldberg.
+An important addition to the Israeli group came with the establishment in 1999 of a Center for Women in Jewish Law at the Schechter Institute of Jewish Studies, which has published a number of case studies, indicating what solution could have been applied to ease the plight of the women concerned.
 In 2001, ICAR presented a formal request to the rabbinical court.
 Composed by attorney Susan Weiss, the request delineated ways in which the court could improve the divorce process and help women needing a get.
 An important development by one of the ICAR member organizations in Israel is the staffing of the legal aid center and hotline at Yad L’Isha by to’anot (female rabbinical court advocates).
-The to’anot are available to represent and defend women—and men—in divorce cases.
-In particular, they can defend agunot; by 2000, sixty ta’anot had been certified and were working in the legal system.
+The to’anot are available to represent and defend women—and men—in divorce cases; in particular, they can defend agunot.

 ICAR’s Prayer for agunot, written by Shelley Frier List: